 Criteria Objective Interim Targets 6.
 Hydrology Site hydrology does not prevent the establishment of desired vegetation.
 Site hydrology does not reduce the stability of the landform.
 Stormwater is contained within the site.
 Stormwater is contained within the site during operations.
 Identification and mitigation of any hydrology related issues during operations.
 7. Soils and stability Soil profiles and structures are sufficient to ensure vegetation establishment.
 The landform is stable.
 Topsoil is respread in all rehabilitation areas.
 Identification and mitigation of potential erosion scars and scours during operations.
 8. Vegetation Pasture grasses cover the entire targeted area.
 Pasture grass cover is sufficiently resilient to sustain grazing pressure.
 Successful regeneration of native vegetation over the required area.
-Native species survival rates to be 1 per 8m2.
+Native species survival rates to be 1 per 8m.
 Monitoring will be conducted on an annual basis just prior to the wet season and will include plant survival rates and stability of the constructed batters.
-Maintenance will include the replacement of plants in all areas that do not meet the interim targets After one-year pasture grasses cover 30% of target area increasing by 20% per annum thereafter.
-After the first season at least 50% survival rate of native plants after the following dry season.
-Successful establishment of 70% of plants after 1 year, 80% by year 3 and 100% by year 7.
-The existence of at least 1 tree or shrub stem per 8m2 (on average) after a period of 7 years 9.
+Maintenance will include the replacement of plants in all areas that do not meet the interim targets grasses cover 30% of target area increasing by 20% per annur thereafter.
+After the first season and least 50% survival ration of native plants after the following driseason.
+Successful establishment of 70% of plants after 1 year, 80% by year 3 and 100% bi year 7.
+The existence of at least 1 tree or shrub stemper 8m2 (on average) after 9.
 Weed Declared pest weeds are absent.
 The level of weed species should not be detrimental to the pasture grasses.
 Weed species removed systematically during operations.